airRnot1106/preminder-bot/README.md

 #### Commands

-Send these in chat while you are in the voice channel.
+Send these in a text channel.

 | Name  | Description                             | Options                     |
 | ----- | --------------------------------------- | --------------------------- |